opengauss-mirror/docs/content/en/docs/Developerguide/create-foreign-table.md

 ## Precautions<a name="en-us_topic_0283137606_section1614655042716"></a>

-- System columns \(such as  **tableoid**  and  **ctid**\) cannot be used in foreign tables.
-- Among them, the appearance of Private and Shares mode requires the initial user and operation and maintenance administrator authority in operation mode (operation_mode).
+System columns \(such as  **tableoid**  and  **ctid**\) cannot be used in foreign tables, Among them, the appearance of Private and Shares mode requires the initial user and operation and maintenance administrator authority in operation mode (operation_mode).

 ## Syntax<a name="en-us_topic_0283137606_section0692184823016"></a>